-Primary immunodeficiency (PI) is a group of lifelong conditions that affect how the immune system works.
-Normally, your immune system protects your body in many ways.
-It fights off infections caused by germs like bacteria and viruses, helps heal injuries, and removes cells that could become harmful, like cancer cells.
+Primary immunodeficiency (PI), also called inborn errors of immunity (IEI), is a group of lifelong conditions that affect how the immune system works.
+Normally, your immune system protects your body by fighting off infections, helping heal injuries, and removing cells that could become harmful, like cancer cells.
 When part of the immune system isn’t working the way it should, it’s easier to get sick and harder to recover.

 If you or a loved one has been diagnosed with primary immunodeficiency, you probably have a lot of questions.
 This article will help you understand the basics of what primary immunodeficiency is, what causes it, and how it’s treated.

-Although IEI is the official term, it’s still often referred to as primary immunodeficiency, primary immunodeficiency disorder, or primary immune disorder.
+Although IEI is the official term, the condition is still often referred to as primary immunodeficiency, primary immunodeficiency disorder, or primary immune disorder.

 According to the International Union of Immunological Societies, there are 10 main categories of PI.
 These are based on which part of the immune system is affected.